 The Stonebridge Ranch Community Association (SRCA) does not place traps or poison in our common areas in an attempt to eradicate the local apex predators–coyotes and bobcats–from Stonebridge Ranch.
 The association also does not attempt to relocate these animals.
 Such methods are not a feasible solution.
 Here are just a few reasons why:

-Please note that the association does not oversee wildlife control.
-To report wild animal sightings or related issues, contact the City of McKinney Animal Control directly.
+The association does not oversee wildlife control in our area.
+To report issues related to wildlife, contact the City of McKinney Animal Control directly.

 Residents may not realize that human action plays an important role in how suburban coyotes and bobcats behave and survive in our midst.
 Residents often notice wild predators when they are attempting to access food sources, many of which are provided directly by people in residential areas.
 If you are trying to keep curious predators away from your own yard, you might consider the following tips.